 Before publishing your post, enter into the LinkedIn search box various hashtags related to the job description.
 Write down the number of followers of each hashtag.

-If LinkedIn does show you how many followers a given hashtag has, click on a post that includes that hashtag, then click on the hashtag itself.
-LinkedIn should show how many subscribers there are.
+If LinkedIn does not show you how many followers a given hashtag has, click on a post that includes that hashtag, then click on the hashtag itself.
+LinkedIn should then show how many subscribers there are.

 In the past, the LinkedIn algorithm punished posts using more than 3 hashtags.
 I don’t think that constraint still applies.
 Nonetheless, don’t go nuts.
-Pick up to 6 hashtags relevant to your field and to this job.
+Choose up to 6 hashtags relevant to your field and to this job.
 Pick the 6 hashtags having the largest number of followers.